 10. “5 After 5” at the Whistler Golf Club

-If you are not sure about taking on a full 18 holes of a spectacular championship golf course, or you question your or your children’s abilities to deal with a professional golf course, then this is the right option for you.
+If you are not sure about taking on a full 18 holes of a spectacular championship golf course, or you question your abilities to deal with a professional golf course, then this is the right option for you.
 I have done this a number of times with my children and have been able to try a few holes and experience the natural beauty of Whistler, without stressing about the cost or our abilities.

 I have only scratched the surface of what is available to do, see and eat during a Whistler summer.
 The 10 listed here are my favourites, but there is so much more that I do and want to do when I go to Whistler.
 I guess more blogs will have to follow!

 Many of these activities are accessible along the Valley Trail.
 This paved trail is a car-free and connects all of Whistler.
 It is 40 km long and during the Whistler summer, you can find people walking, running, cycling, or rollerblading on it.
+Here is a map.
 My favourite is to bike on the trail.
 There are several spots in the Village where you can rent a bike.
 There is also excellent public transportation and taxis available.

 I hope that one day you can enjoy a Whistler summer!
 If you have already been, what is your favourite thing to do?

-f you are interested in other articles about Whistler, please see the list below:
+if you are interested in other articles about Whistler, please see the list below: